This guide sets out current guidance about using campus, face coverings and social distancing.

 Wearing a face covering is one of the key ways of preventing the spread of Covid-19.
 If you are able to, you should make wearing a face covering part of your everyday life.

 This includes on campus.
-To reflect updated guidance we now expect students, staff and visitors to wear a face covering across all of our campus unless you are exempt from wearing a face covering.
+We expect students, staff and visitors to wear a face covering across all of our campus unless you are exempt from wearing a face covering.